Port of Eilat: Privatization

 In 2003, Minister of Finance Benjamin Netanyahu, started the process of privatizing the port.
 Initially it was separated from the state owned Israel Port Authority into a separate limited company (which was still owned by the state).
 However the process was stalled, due to plans to move the Israeli Navy base and objection from employees.
 The Privatization process restarted in December 2010, following approval by the ministerial privatization committee.
 But in July 2012, after ICL Group (Israel Chemicals) was the only bidder left in the privatization tender for the port, the tender was deferred.
-Later ICL Group also drooped its bid.
+Later ICL Group also dropped its bid.

 In November 2012, "Papo Maritime", subsidiary of Jordache Enterprises Inc. owned by the Nakash Brothers, agreed to pay the Israeli government NIS 120 million for the franchise to operate the port for 15 years, after bidding NIS 100.5 million initially and improving on the offer twice.

 In 2014 the port started again handling shipping containers after many years, using a small feeder ship with a capacity of 124 containers that are transported to the Port of Aqaba, in Jordan for transshipment into bigger vessels.

 "Papo Maritime" also bought two mobile cranes for loading and unloading containers.
 This was done under the terms of the contract with the government, where "Papo Maritime" promised to meet a target of handling an annual average of 80,000 TEU of containers.

 Impact of Red Sea crisis

 In October 2023, Ansar Allah, known widely as the Houthi movement, fired missiles and drones targeting international interests in the Red Sea.
 They were generally aimed at ships from all countries sailing through the Red Sea.
 The missiles and drones were intercepted with no casualties recorded.
 The strikes were followed by further attacks on shipping in the Red Sea.
 Ships headed to the port of Eilat were among the ships targeted by the Houthis.
 All container shipping through the Red Sea dropped by approximately 90 percent from December to the middle of February due to the Houthi attacks.
-In December, it was reported by the CEO of the Eilat port that following the Houthi attacks, shipping activity to the port has dropped by 85%.
+In December, it was reported by the CEO of the Eilat port that following the Houthi attacks, shipping activity to the port had dropped by 85%.

 In March 2024, the port operator announced plans to lay off half its staff, due to Houthi attacks stymieing shipping trade to the port.

 On 7 July 2024, the port's CEO told the Knesset Economic Affairs Committee that there had been no activity at the port in the past eight months, and he was requesting financial assistance.
 Later the CEO said "It must be acknowledged that the port is in a state of bankruptcy".

 On 17 July 2025, the port's bank accounts were frozen due to unpaid taxes.
 The port completely shut down on 20 July 2025.